 What is WooCommerce?

 WooCommerce has quickly become one of the most prominent eCommerce platforms and a flagship WordPress product.
-To put it simply, WooCommerce is an eCommerce plugin that can transform a traditional website into an online store.
+To put it simply, WooCommerce is an eCommerce solution plugin that can transform a traditional website into an online store.

-When you choose to install WooCommerce, you can transform your basic WordPress into a fully-functional online store.
+When you choose to install WooCommerce, you can transform your basic WordPress dashboard into a fully-functional online store.
 WooCommerce has built a stellar reputation for its ease of use and simplicity.

-As one of the most eCommerce solutions available, WooCommerce currently powers more than five million online stores on the internet.
+As one of the most eCommerce solutions available, WooCommerce site currently powers more than five million services online stores on the internet.
 Originally, you would have to use platforms like BigCommerce, Shopify, Magento to create an online store instead of a website.

 WordPress entered the eCommerce industry with its own flagship plugin to compete against these existing solutions.
 However, how did WooCommerce grow to its current stage of popularity?